We’re busy putting together another great conference this year! Continue to check back as more details become available.

 How Advisors Will Guide You Through the Transition of the Family Business

 Moderated by Deb Drapalla, Regional President- Boston, Webster Bank.
-Panelists will include Attorney Thomas Sheehan, Ken Kirkland, CPA, Ed Pendergast, Outside Independent Director & Independent member of Board of Advisors and Avia Sapers, President and CEO, Sapers & Wallack, Inc.
+Panelists will include Attorney Thomas Sheehan, Ken Kirkland, CPA, Ed Pendergast, Founder and President of Pendergast & Company LLC, and Aviva Sapers, President and CEO, Sapers & Wallack, Inc.

 Tarlow Breed Hart & Rodgers, P.C. is a full service law firm, with clients throughout New England, providing businesses and individuals with sophisticated legal counsel.
 The firm is unique in its ability to deliver comprehensive and high quality legal services normally associated with larger firms in a more cost-effective manner.